ZakaHaceCosas/dev-utils/README.md

 ###### Fun fact

-> This library was originally made to test in production the new `fuckingnode release` command, a work in progress feature for FuckingNode v3.0, the next version of my make-NodeJS-less-annoying CLI utility.
+> This library was originally made to test in production the new `fkrelease` command, a work in progress feature for FuckingNode v3.0, the next version of my make-NodeJS-less-annoying CLI utility.
 See [this repo](https://github.com/ZakaHaceCosas/FuckingNode) to learn more.